Illustration of a person in a paper boat reaching for a life preserver, representing chapter 13 bankruptcy help and repayment plan support

 CategoryChapter 7Chapter 13

 The right chapter depends on your income, the type of debt you have, and whether you need time to catch up on secured obligations such as a mortgage or vehicle loan.
 An individualized review is often necessary to determine which option aligns with your financial situation.
+See our guide on chapter 7 vs chapter 13 bankruptcy for a more detailed comparison of these two chapters.

 Impact of Chapter 13 on Credit and Finances